 When Should You Plan a Banff Honeymoon?

 That depends on if you want a winter Banff honeymoon or a summer Banff honeymoon.
-If you are seeking a honeymoon filled with fluffy snow and frosted mountains, you should honeymoon in Banff between December and February – though you’ll want to dress warmly.
+If you seek a honeymoon filled with fluffy snow and frosted mountains, you should honeymoon in Banff between December and February – though you’ll want to dress warmly.

-If you seek a summer in the mountains kind of honeymoon, plan to travel to Banff between late June and September.
+If you seek a summer in the mountains kind of honeymoon, plan to travel to Banff between mid-June and September.
 For a honeymoon in the fall, with golden larch leaves all around you, the last two weeks of September will be your best bet for getting those fall vibes.

 The Most Romantic Places to Stay on a Banff Honeymoon